danaibrilli/danaibrilli.github.io/_projects/4_project.md

 To deepen my skills in biomedical imaging I am currently working as a researcher in Prof. Davatzikos' lab at the University of Pennsylvania.
 My work leverages generative machine learning for analyzing brain mpMRI data aiming to distinguish true glioblastoma recurrence from pseudo-progression.

-After studying relevant literature, I realized that tumor pseudo-progression is a very under-documented setting, with very few confirmed cases, as compared to tumor recur- rence cases.
+After studying relevant literature, I realized that tumor pseudo-progression is a very under-documented setting, with very few confirmed cases, as compared to tumor recurrence cases.
 Thus, I reformulated the question of classifying suspicious lesions as glioblastoma recurrence or pseudo-progression (discriminative modeling) into learning the distribution of true recurrence (generative modeling).
 This way, I can identify pseudo-progression cases as the outliers of the data distribution.

 <div class="row">